You can configure your Cloud Assembly project to use an on-premises FaaS provider for your extensibility actions.

 - Enables the implementation of cross-cloud extensibility action flows.
 For example, you can create action flows that use Microsoft Azure or Amazon Web Services based extensibility actions alongside on-premises based extensibility actions.

 The configuration of the on-premises integration requires the use of a cloud extensibility proxy.
 A non-cloud extensibility cloud proxy cannot be used when configuring the on-premises integration.
 For example, a cloud proxy created for the Cloud Assembly integration of services like Ansible or Puppet cannot be used for the on-premises extensibility action integration.

 Verify that you have cloud administrator credentials.
-See What are the Cloud Assembly user roles.
+See What are the vRealize Automation Cloud user roles.

 - Configure the on-premises extensibility action integration.